meaniebeanie22/meaniebeanie22.github.io/chapters/the-jolly-boats-last-trip.md

  returned the captain.
 “We must keep upstream.
-You see, sir,” he went on, “if once we dropped to leeward of the landing-place, it’s hard to say where we should get ashore, besides the chance of being boarded by the gigs; whereas, the way we go the current must slacken, and then we can dodge back along the shore.”
+You see, sir,” he went on, “if once we dropped to leeward of the landing-place, it’s hard to say where we should get ashore, besides the chance of being boarded by the [:gigs](https://en.wikipedia.org/wiki/Gig_(boat)); whereas, the way we go the current must slacken, and then we can dodge back along the shore.”

 “The current’s less a’ready, sir,” said the man Gray, who was sitting in the fore-sheets; “you can ease her off a bit.”

-“Thank you, my man,” said I, quite as if nothing had happened, for we had all quietly made up our minds to treat him like one of ourselves.
+“Thank you, my man,” said I, quite as if nothing had happened, [:for we had all quietly made up our minds to treat him like one of ourselves.](#grayescaped)

 Suddenly the captain spoke up again, and I thought his voice was a little changed.